 Over the last few years, CBD has emerged as a somewhat promising antidepressant.
 It is estimated that 20% of the world’s population is affected by clinical depression.
 The problem is that most of the current treatment options are sub-par.
 Shockingly, close to a third of patients don’t respond to treatment, and if they do, it can take weeks for the therapeutic effects to kick in.

 This is where CBD comes in.
-In June this year, scientists in Brazil published the most comprehensive report to date on CBD and how it works in preclinical rodent models of depression.
+In June last year, scientists in Brazil published the most comprehensive report to date on CBD and how it works in preclinical rodent models of depression.
 As part of the study, a range of behavioral tests was done on different strains of rats and mice, some of which were prone to depression.
 The study found that CBD reduced some of the behaviors associated with depression.

 This was the first study to establish CBD’s antidepressant benefits across a range of behavioral and rodent models, and to give a mechanic insight for its effects.
 The antidepressant qualities displayed by CBD were associated with changes in brain chemistry in regions that are linked to the disorder.
 Levels of the brain chemical BDNF found in the hippocampus and prefrontal cortex was increased by CBD.
 It also increased the number of connections between brain cells.
 These are both factors that are reduced by depression and restoring them is a hallmark of effective treatment.